JonasJurczok/maven101/tasks/theory.md

 HTTP.
 All artifacts are identified by the triplet described before.
 The groupId describes the folder, the artifactId the filename and the version the version suffix of the desired artifact.

 The interesting part about this is that the maven server makes sure that versions are unique.
-If you push `de.zalando .mentoring:maven-101:0.0.1` to a repository this version is taken and can not be overwritten.
+If you push `de.zalando.mentoring:maven-101:0.0.1` to a repository this version is taken and can not be overwritten.
 This guarantees that everyone who references this artifact as a dependency will receive the exact same file every single time.
 Therefore maven is really reliable (unless the repository is shut down of course :) ).